Encryption of Workstations at ISIMA and LIMOS✯

 First, determine which partition is encrypted, then find a free slot to add a new key, and finally add your key.

-This new key, along with the existing one, will allow you to decrypt the computer.
+This new key, along with any existing one, will allow you to decrypt the computer.

 - Here, we see that sda3 is encrypted